grs-se/java-ee-vaadin-jpa-microservices-spring-maven/notes.md

 - better to use import javax.persistence.Entity; rather than org.hiberate.annotations.Entity; as the latter ties you into the vendor, whereas if you use the JPA interface dont need to change all imports of every file, just change dependencies in POM

+---

+## Spring Framework

+- released in June 2003.
+- enforces programmers to use best known coding practices
+- key feature: **inversion of control** principle and dependency injection
+- the core module in the framework is the "inversion of control container"
+- we don't instantiate classes: the framework manages this problem.

+---

+### About Dependency
+- we want to have as few dependencies as possible: if classes and modules are independent, we can reuse them without any problem.
+- depdendency injection glues classes together but keeps them as independent as possible.

+---

+### SOLID PRINCIPLES

+- **The Single Responsibility Principle** states that every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
+- **Open/Closed Principle** - objects or entities should be open for extension but closed for modification.
+- **Liskov Substitution Principle**: Every subclass or derived class should be substitutable for their base or parent class.
+- **Interface Segregation Principle**: This principle states that no client should be forced to depend on methods it does not use.
+- **Dependency Inversion Principle**: High-level modules should not depend of low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.

+---

+#### Dependency Inversion
+- High-level modules should not depend of low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.
+- we can make it happen with inversion of control such as dependency injection
+- This is why Spring Framework came to be.
+- We can handle these problems with various design patterns: template pattern, service locator pattern etc. Using Spring Framework is more convenient.
+- we can end up woth loosely coupled software architecture
+- if we need to update a given class it will be easy because high level modules do not depend on low level modules.

+---

+#### Benefits of Spring
+- We can develop enterprise applications using POJOs (instead of enterprise beans), so we do no need an EJB contains such as an application server.
+We can use servlet container as well.
+So essentially Srping framework is lightweight in comparison to Enterprise level Java Beans.
+- Spring Framework makes use of the existing tehchnologies (ORM, etc)
+- It has a lightweight IoC Container compared to EJB containers, so it can be v helpful when we want to deploy our applcation on computers with limited memory or limited CPU resource.

+---

+#### Spring Framework Architecture
+- Spring core, spring beans, and spring context = fundamental building blocks

+- Data Access/Integration
+- Web
+- Core container

+---

+- Core container -
+- Bean factory = impleentation of a factory pattern - we dont have to instantiate classes explicitly as they are handled as Beans.
+- we get access to these beans with help of context.
+Context module builds on solid base privedd by core and beans modules, and i a media to access any objects they find and configure
+-

+---

+- this is how we can use Maven to fetch every single dependency - spring core, spring beans, and spring context
+- then we can use an xml file to define the beans
+- then we can instantiate an application context in order to get these beans whenever we want.
+- sp this is the overal strucut reo f a pring application